mahxd/x-ui/README.md

 - This script uses DNS API to apply for a certificate
 - Use Let'sencrypt as a CA side by default
 - Certificate installation directory is/root/cert directory
-- This script application certificate is a pan -domain name certificate
+- This script application certificate is a pan-domain name certificate

 ## tg robot use (in development, not available for the time being)